fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

 What can you come up with ? 💪

-Many thanks to John who put up with me asking him a ton of questions as I wandered around this new feature. 🙇
+Many thanks to my good friend Mark Williams ([@markrwilliams](https://github.com/markrwilliams)) who hacked on this stuff late into the night after PlanetNix and John Ericson ([@ericson2314](https://github.com/ericson2314)) who put up with me asking him a ton of questions as I wandered around this new feature. 🙇